-The Avid Microchip is a passive, integrated transponder that is about the size of a grain of rice.
-The microchip is encapsulated in a biocompatible glass capsule coated with Parylene C to prevent tissue irritation and microchip migration.
-The microchip does not use batteries but is energized by an electromagnetic field produced by a microchip scanner.
+The AVID Microchip is an implantable, integrated transponder about the size of a grain of rice.
+The microchip is encapsulated in bioglass to prevent tissue irritation and microchip migration.
+The microchip is not a GPS, does not use batteries and becomes energized by a microchip scanner.
 The microchip is permanent and will last the life of the pet.
-Each microchip has a unique identification number that is encoded and locked into its integrated circuit.
-When the pet is registered in a pet recovery database this identification number links the pet to the owner's contact information.
+Each microchip has a unique identification number encoded into its integrated circuit.
+When enrolled in a pet recovery service this number links the pet to the owner's contact information.

 "HSUS Pet Overpopulation Estimates."